 OLE: 285 patients entered the 120-week extension trial measuring the effects of treatment with HUMIRA on the efficacy endpoints of the randomized, controlled study.
 115 patients received HUMIRA 40 mg EOW.
 All patients had a radiographic measure at baseline, week 24, week 48, and at week 96 or week 144.
 In the analysis of the mean change in mTSS through week 144, data were imputed.
 For patients who didn’t have a week 144 mTSS, week 96 mTSS was used.

-ACR=American College of Rheumatology; ACR 20=improvement of at least 20% in the ACR core criteria; BSA=body surface area; DMARDs=disease-modifying antirheumatic drugs; EOW=every other week; MTX=methotrexate; mTSS=modified total Sharp score; OLE=open-label extension; PASI=Psoriasis Area and Severity Index
+ACR=American College of Rheumatology; ACR 20=improvement of at least 20% in tender and swollen joint counts, as well as 3 of 5 additional ACR core measures; BSA=body surface area; DMARDs=disease-modifying antirheumatic drugs; EOW=every other week; MTX=methotrexate; mTSS=modified total Sharp score; OLE=open-label extension; PASI=Psoriasis Area and Severity Index

 HUMIRA significantly improved signs and symptoms of PsA1,2